lowcodeunit/public-web-docs/docs/getting-started/global-edge-network.md

 ## Next Steps

 This concludes our getting started journey and gives you what you need to bring your complete applications to bear.

+Next you can dig into relevant guides to get your projects up and running using the static sites and frameworks you love.

 <!--
 In this form, you have to bring your own Authentication/Authorization strategies, and the complete application in as a single project.
 In our next section, we will dive into LowCodeUnit's Micro-frontend capabilities, and how you can leverage more from the LCU Runtime to accelerate your path to complete projects. -->